-This series of letters will address the core issue preventing businesses from producing content that will grow their business: They see themselves as amateurs.
+This letter will address the core issue preventing businesses from producing

 I was an amateur too once.
 I’ve experienced the pain of creating content without acceptable results.